jbistis/SailWatchPro-Public/README.md

 ### 📊 User-Definable Dashboards
 - **Any Expedition Marine Channel may be selected as a user-defined field.
-- **Performance Data Aggregators for cog, sog, vmc, vmc%, Target Boat%, vmg, vmg%, polar% calculated to 5, 10, and 15 minute rolling averages.
+- **Performance Data Aggregators for cog, sog, vmg, vmg%, vmc, vmc%, polar%, and Target Boat% calculated to 5, 10, and 15 minute rolling averages.
 - **Wind Shift Detection**: Automatic trend analysis with confidence indicators.
 - **Lift/Header Identification**: Real-time sailing angle optimization